 3. Select the Printing tab to view your shipping rules.

-4. Make sure your shipping rules (for labels) reflect the following (and modify if necessary):
+4. Make sure your printing rules (for labels) reflect the following (and modify if necessary):

 If the shipment is in Thermal (filter) print with Thermal (template).